dpmango/facebid/README.md

 ## Important notes
 - Redux store save state in localStorage.
 When data structure chages, please update `version` variable in `src/store/localStorage.js` to clear localStorage on user side.
+- Site is running under HTTPS as well as fake backends.
+If you have an issues setting up local environment, please user [This guide]( https://medium.freecodecamp.org/how-to-get-https-working-on-your-local-development-environment-in-5-minutes-7af615770eec)